nick-kanakis/effective-java-in-a-nutshell/README.md

 also subtypes of the sole interface to which it is applicable.
 This cannot be done in a marker annotation.

-When should you use a marker annotation and when should you use a marker interface?
+**When should you use a marker annotation and when should you use a marker interface?**

-Clearly you must use an annotation if the marker applies to any program element other than a class or interface, because only classes and interfaces can be made to implement or extend an interface
+Clearly you must use an annotation if the marker applies to any program element other than a class or interface, because only classes and interfaces can be made to implement or extend an interface.

 If you want to define a type that does not have any new methods associated with it, a marker interface is the way to go.
 If you want to mark program elements other